ecmwf/atlas-docs/content/tools/atlas-meshgen.rst

 Including 1 point at the poles
 """"""""""""""""""""""""""""""
-The ``--include_pole`` option will make the mesh generator add one extra point at the Pole if needed and create triangle elements with the Pole point as vertex as shown below:
+The ``--include-pole`` option will make the mesh generator add one extra point at the Pole if needed and create triangle elements with the Pole point as vertex as shown below:

 .. figure:: {static}/tools/img/mesh3d_point.png
     :target: {static}/tools/img/mesh3d_point.png